-The Operator shall ensure pilot flight crew members complete an evaluation that includes a demonstration of knowledge of the operations approved as part of the Air Operator Certificate (AOC) during initial training and subsequently during recurrent training either once every 12 months or, if applicable, in accordance with the continuing qualification schedule as defined in the Operator's AQP/ATQP/EBT that conforms to the specifications of FLT 2.1.1B.
+The Operator shall ensure pilot flight crew members complete an evaluation that includes a demonstration of knowledge of the operations approved as part of the Air Operator Certificate (AOC).
 Such evaluation shall include a demonstration of knowledge of:

-- (i) Approaches authorized by the Authority; - (ii) Ceiling and visibility requirements for takeoff, approach and landing; - (iii) Allowance for inoperative ground components; - (iv) Wind limitations (crosswind, tailwind and, if applicable, headwind).
+(i) Approaches authorized by the Authority:

+- (ii) Ceiling and visibility requirements for takeoff, approach and landing; - (iii) Allowance for inoperative ground components; - (iv) Wind limitations (crosswind, tailwind and, if applicable, headwind).
 (GM)